• MyVWCC

 Virginia Western Community College’s (VWCC) general education success is measured using artifact-based direct assessment and survey-based indirect assessment.

-As mandated by the State Council of Higher Education for Virginia (SCHEV), six general education competencies are measured in accordance with the VWCC General Education Assessment Plan.
+As mandated by the State Council of Higher Education for Virginia (SCHEV), six general education competencies are measured in accordance with the VWCC General Education Assessment Plan (DOCX).

 VWCC measures the following six general education competencies: